Venezia Arte Guides

 Hélène graduated in History and History of Art from Ca ‘Foscari University in Venice, after having spent a few months at Warwick University.
 In 2000 she obtained her authorised guide licence for the city of Venice, and since then has worked with tour operators, universities, institutes and private clients.
 As well as her love for art history, which she inherited from her family, she is also interested in contemporary dance and art, cooking and, above all, yoga.
 She has worked as a consultant with the BBC and ARTE on documentaries about Venice.

-Rita is a guide for Venice and its lagoon.
-After graduating in Languages, Art, History and Civilisation, and a Masters in the Economics and Management of Arts and Cultural Activities, she continues to work on the safeguarding of religious heritage at the Arts and Culture Management Lab (M.A.C.
-Lab) at Ca’ Foscari University in Venice.
-She has worked as a researcher with the RAI, National Geographic Television, the BBC and RTI-Mediaset on documentaries about the environment and history of Venice.
+Rita is a guide of Venice and its lagoon.
+After graduating in Languages, Art, History and Civilization, and a second degree in Economics and Management of Arts, she is still collaborating with Maclab, a research centre of the Department of Management, at Ca’ Foscari University in Venice, with a focus on redundant religious heritage.
+She is actually a member of the organization Future for Religious Heritage.
+She has worked as a researcher for RAI, National Geographic Television, BBC and RTI-Mediaset on documentaries on the history of Venice and the environmental issues of the Venice Lagoon.

 Sabrina was born and grew up in Venice, but she studied and lived abroad in the USA, Germany and Japan.
 After graduating in Oriental Languages and Cultures from Ca’ Foscari University in Venice with a thesis on the Anthropology of Tourism, she has worked in this sector for over twenty years, first as a tour escort and since 2002 as an official tour guide to Venice.
 She works with visitors of all ages and nationalities, aiming to create dialogues between cultures, with a particular focus on younger visitors.
 Her leisure interests include singing, anthroposophy and travel.